Software - Windows 7 End of Support

 Listed below are our recommendations for determining if you should consider upgrading to Windows 10, or whether you should replace your Windows 7 PC.

 - Age of PC: If your PC is already over 5 years old and out-of-warranty then we recommend replacing it at this point.
 If you are using a Dell PC then you can visit the Dell website and enter the Service Tag in order to determine the Warranty status and age of the PC.
+If you carry out the upgrade to Windows 10 on an out-of-warranty PC and subsequently experience poor or unstable performance then the IT Service Desk will not be in a position to provide technical support - you will be advised to replace the out-of-warranty PC.

 - Memory (RAM): To run Windows 10 comfortably, without any noticeable performance impact, your PC should have at least 4GB RAM.
 To find out what amount of memory your Windows 7 PC currently has, click the Start button at the bottom left, then right-click Computer and choose Properties.
 Note the value listed for Installed memory (RAM).
 If you have less than 4GB RAM then our recommendation is that your PC is not capable of running Windows 10 without performance issues and so should be replaced.